cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 The (JSON-compatible) CBOR data structure depicted in
 {{fig-example-in}}, 400 bytes of binary CBOR, could lead to a packed CBOR data item depicted in {{fig-example-out}}, ~309 bytes.
-Note that this particular example does not lend itself to prefix compression.
+Note that this particular example does not lend itself to prefix compression, so it uses the simple common-table setup form (tag 113).

 ~~~ json
 { "store": {